tobytwigger/laravel-translate/docs/_docs/configuration/package-configuration.md

 ## Configuration File

-This can be published using ```php artisan vendor:publish``` so you can customise the package.
+This can be published using ```php artisan vendor:publish``` so you can customize the package.
 The options available are documented here, but translator drivers are documented in the [driver configuration]({{ site.baseurl }}{% link _docs/configuration/driver-configuration.md %}#registering-a-new-configuration) docs.

 ### Table